 B.S.
 Physical Education, Drake University, 1980.

-Coaching experience: Two high school cross country and track teams, several years as a USS Age Group Coach/Head Coach, several years of Head Coaching summer league swimmers, Head Coach currently with King George High School Swim Team since 2007, and Head Coach for Fredericksburg Triathlon Club.
+Coaching experience: Two high school cross country and track teams, several years as a USS Age Group Coach/Head Coach, several years of Head Coaching summer league swimmers, Head Coach with King George High School Swim Team from 2007-2015

 Rob Falk has been a multi-sport athlete for over 16 years.
 He is a certified USAT Level 1 Coach, Road Runner Clubs of America certified running coach.
 He also teaches indoor cycling, boot camp and TRX training.
 Rob has successfully coached middle of the pack athletes to podium finishes.
 As general counsel for a national non-profit, he understands the challenges of balancing work, training and home.
 He works with his client to tailor training to their scheduling limitations.